0xKhdr/frontier/README.md

 1. Follow PSR-12 coding standards
 2. Use Laravel Pint for code styling
-3. Write tests for new features
+3. Write tests for new features (using Pest)
 4. Update documentation as needed
+5. Add strict types to all PHP files

 ---